What I'm reading in 2026

 Currently reading

-I'm reading multiple books at the same time; I've found it to be the easiest way for me to move books into the read category.
-Focusing on single book will stall my reading habit, as soon as the book gets even a tiny bit uninteresting.
+I read multiple books at the same time.
+Focusing on a single book stalls my reading habit as soon as it gets even a tiny bit boring.

 American Psycho